kelvinlegacy/mission23_wiki/The-Massacre-at-Mount-Calvary-Baptist-Church.md

 Micah has said several times that the church was a "family operation" and believes the CIA used this "Pastoral Anniversary" as a way to validate the charade and it's impersonators.
 Micah's mother and sister had been living in Alabama, active members of a very large church.
 The church's name is being withheld intentionally.

-Micah couldn't help but to notice the pastor at the lectern, that actor bear a strong resemblance to a much heavier Micah,                                       the one most in central Kentucky would remember.
+Micah couldn't help but to notice the pastor at the lectern, that actor bear a strong resemblance to a much heavier Micah,                                       the one most people in central Kentucky would remember.

-The Creator advises the photoshoot was held on Saturday before the announced event.
+The Creator advises the photoshoot was held on Saturday August 19, 2023 before the announced event.
 Regardless of the SotC's efforts to warn the publc, about 50 people were killed at the church on Sunday August 20, 2023.
 The CIA's cycle continues as they located and killed all of those who filed missing persons reports for victims killed at the church who visited for the Pastoral Anniversary.

 Micah expressed concerns for the impersonators resembling himself and family, the CIA according to the Creator has killed every one they've ever hired.